mrd010/rock-paper-scissors/README.md

 # rock-paper-scissors

-This little Rock Paper Scissors game just work on console.
+An updated and visualized version of previous Rock-Paper-Scissors which was working on console level

-The game is between Human and Cpu in just 5 rounds.
+This version consists of 3 buttons on HTML page which receives input from user and play the game in background until one player reaches 5 points total.

+And again.
 Its a dummy project. don't take it seriously.